vishwasmaheshwari1/learn_n_practice/React-Redux-Concept/learn-redux/notes.md

-### After understanding basic creating separate file for actions and reducer
+### After understanding basic, creating separate file for actions and reducer

 1. defining reducers and action in their separate file
 2. Adding all reducers in store as parameter  by using combinedReducer
-3. import Provider which connects our store to entore App
+3. import Provider which connects our store to entire App